 Hi Brad, what are you up to.

-“I’ve done a bit of welding before, I have some projects in mind that’s going to need some 3/16 ths steel tubing, the welds don’t need to be pretty, they need to be good, so flux core is fine, I’ve got myself a Hobart 190, it runs on 230 volts.”
+“I’ve done a bit of welding before, I’ve some projects in mind that’s going to need some 3/16ths steel tubing.”
+Brad said.
+“The welds don’t need to be pretty.
+I need them good and strong.
+So flux core is fine.
+I’ve got myself a Hobart 190.
+It runs on 230 volts.”

 That’s some machine, it should lay some nice beads for you.

-We’ll look at the wire specs, but tell me about the 190, what is its welding Amp range, voltage range and wire feed speed.
+We’ll look at the wire specs, but tell me about the 190.
+What’s its welding Amp range, voltage range and wire feed speed.